Nanoleaf: Masks

-Charitable Organizations
+Charitable organizations

-In December 2020 Nanoleaf collaborated with KultureCity, a charitable organization, that focuses on those with sensory needs, to create sensory rooms in public venues.
-These spaces would serve as a decompression area for individuals with autism, PTSD, and other sensory sensitivities and needs.
-Nanoleaf provided the organization with their Canvas light panels which were installed in the spaces with the aim of creating soothing environments with gentle colors and light.
-The first such installation was built in the Georgia Aquarium, with both Nanoleaf and KultureCity making the commitment to continue creating additional rooms across the United States.
+In December 2020, Nanoleaf collaborated with KultureCity, a charitable organization that focuses on serving individuals with sensory needs, to create sensory rooms in public venues.
+These spaces are intended to serve as decompression areas for people with autism, PTSD, and other sensory sensitivities and needs.
+Nanoleaf provided the organization with their Canvas light panels, which were installed in the spaces to create soothing environments with gentle colors and light.
+The first installation was built at the Georgia Aquarium, and both Nanoleaf and KultureCity have committed to creating additional rooms across the United States.